akhfhid/port-scanning/readme.md

 **Summary**

-Ultra Port Scanner is a compact, multi-threaded port-scanning script written in Julia.
+Port Scanner is a compact, multi-threaded port-scanning script written in Julia.
 It can scan a list or range of ports (or all ports 1–65535), perform optional banner grabs, and execute a shell command template for each open port.
 Output is available in a human-friendly (ANSI-colored) format or as JSON for machine consumption.

 ---